Relintai/entity_spell_system/README.md

 ### The ESS singleton

-Contains the active `ESSResourceDB` instance, and the active `ESSEntitySpawner` instance, and also loads/handles/processes all of the entity and spell system related ProjectSettings, so if you need any ESS related value from ProjectSettings, don't query it directly, get it from this singleton.
+Contains the active `ESSResourceDB` instance, and for convenience a reference to the active `ESSEntitySpawner` instance.
+Also loads/handles/processes all of the entity and spell system related ProjectSettings, so if you need any ESS related value from ProjectSettings, don't query it directly, get it from this singleton.

 Customizable enums values are preprocessed, and you usually have multiple ways of getting them.